laravel/docs/upgrade.md

 ### Authentication

-If you are implementing the `Illuminate\Contracts\Auth\Authenticatable` contract but are **not** using the `Autheticatable` trait, you should add a new `getAuthIdentifierName` method to your contract implementation.
+If you are implementing the `Illuminate\Contracts\Auth\Authenticatable` contract but are **not** using the `Authenticatable` trait, you should add a new `getAuthIdentifierName` method to your contract implementation.
 Typically, this method will return the column name of the "primary key" of your authenticatable entity.
 For example: `id`.

 This is unlikely to affect your application unless you were manually implementing this interface.